jmooring/hvm/README.md

 **gitHubToken** (string)

 GitHub limits the number of requests that can be made to its API per hour to 60 for unauthenticated clients.
-If you exceed this limit, hvm will display a message indicating when the limit will be reset.
+If you exceed this limit, `hvm` will display a message indicating when the limit will be reset.
 This is typically within minutes.

-If you regularly exceed this limit, you can create a GitHub personal access token with read-only public repository access.
+If you regularly exceed this limit, you can create a GitHub personal access token with public repository (`public_repo`) scope.
 With a personal access token, GitHub limits API requests to 5,000 per hour.
+The corresponding environment variables are `HVM_GITHUB_TOKEN` and `HVM_GITHUBTOKEN`; if both are set, HVM_GITHUB_TOKEN takes precedence.

 **numTagsToDisplay** (int, default `30`)